reactiveui/website/input/docs/handbook/obsolete/collections/reactive-composite-collections/index.md

 One of the options available in the reactive ecosystem is the `ReactiveCompositeCollections` project  by Brad Phelan which introduces a new ``ICompositeCollection<T>`` that works just like you would expect with LINQ.
 You can use ``Select``, ``SelectMany``, ``Where`` just like with ``IEnumerable<T>`` or ``IObservable<T>`` and the result of all these operators is another ``ICompositeCollection<T>``

-The library lives at https://github.com/Weingartner/ReactiveCompositeCollections and is available from NuGet at https://www.nuget.org/packages/ReactiveCompositeCollections/
+The library lives at [Reactive Composite Collections (github)](https://github.com/Weingartner/ReactiveCompositeCollections) and is available from NuGet at [Reactive Composite Collections (nuget)](https://www.nuget.org/packages/ReactiveCompositeCollections/)

 # Example